read-excel-fileRead .xlsx files in a browser or Node.js.

 required: boolean

-undefined or null), the nested object will be replaced with null.
+undefined or null — then the nested object will be itself set to null.

 types:

-getEmptyArrayValue(array, { path }) function as an option.
-By default, it returns null.If there're any errors during the conversion of spreadsheet data to JSON objects, the errors property returned from the function will be a non-empty array.
+transformEmptyArray(array, { path }) function as an option.
+By default, it returns null.arrayValueSeparator option.
+By default, it's ",".If there're any errors during the conversion process, the errors property returned from the function will be a non-empty array (by default, it's an empty array).
 Each error object has properties:

 error: string — The error code.
 Examples: "required", "invalid".

-validate() function is defined and it throws a new Error(message) then the error property will be the same as the message value.type() function is defined and it throws a new Error(message) then the error property will be the same as the message value.reason?: string — An optional secondary error code providing more details about the error: "error.error because error.reason".
-Currently, it's only returned for standard types.
+validate() function is defined and it throws a new Error(message) then the error property will be the same as the message argument.type() function is defined and it throws a new Error(message) then the error property will be the same as the message argument.reason?: string — An optional secondary error code providing more details about the error.
+I.e. "error.error happened specifically because of error.reason".
+Currently, it could only be returned for the standard types.

-{ error: "invalid", reason: "not_a_number" } for type: Number means that "the cell value is invalid because it's not a number".row: number — The row number in the original file.
-1 means the first row, etc.column: string — The column title.value?: any — The cell value.type?: any — The type of the property, as defined in the schema.Below is an example of using a schema.
+{ error: "invalid", reason: "not_a_number" } for a type: Number property means that "the cell value is invalid because it's not a number".row: number — The row number, starting from 1.

 // An example .xlsx document: